 Fadia Abboud has been the co-director of the Arab Film Festival Australia since 2007.
 Her first film screened at the first Arab Film Festival in 2001.

-Fadia’s most recently directed two short films for LGBTQI short films initiatives with ABC and SBS.
-Concern for Welfare (SBS Love Bites 2018) is a 12 minute narrative fiction funded by Create NSW, and Club Arak (ABC Queer for Short 2018) is a 7 minute documentary based on a queer Arab dance party (of the same name) of which she is a founder.
+Fadia’s directed two short films for LGBTQI short films initiatives with ABC and SBS: Concern for Welfare (SBS Love Bites 2018), a 12 minute narrative fiction funded by Create NSW; and Club Arak (ABC Queer for Short 2018), a seven minute documentary based on a queer Arab dance party (of the same name) of which she is a founder.

 In 2005 Fadia directed a 26 minute documentary called I Remember 1948, which screened on SBS.
 Fadia’s final film at UTS while doing her BA Communications was In the Ladies Lounge (2007), which won two awards in the My Queer Career competition at the Mardi Gras Film Festival.
 Big Trouble, Little Fish (2010), written and directed by Fadia, was funded by Parramatta City Council and screened at Flickerfest.